Care Homes vs. Live-in Care: Finding the Best Option for Your Loved Ones in a Post-COVID World

 Comfort of Home: Residing in familiar surroundings is comforting, more so for those grappling with memory conditions like dementia.

 Retained Independence: Staying in one's home provides an unrivalled sense of autonomy, potentially restricted in a care home.

 Flexibility: Live-in caregivers provide adaptable care, catering to unique routines or preferences.

 Economical in the Long Run: Considering the comprehensive offerings, live-in care often emerges as a more cost-effective solution than many care homes.

 When you input "care homes near me" into a search engine, ponder the following:

 Standardised Care: The higher resident-to-caregiver ratio in care homes makes delivering personalised care more challenging.
-There is little or no one to one care provided.

 Staff Turnover: Regular rotations can lead to different caregivers for residents, creating an unstable care environment.
-Many care homes have to use agencies to keep their staff levels up.

 The pandemic profoundly affected care homes: